 Where to report: Form 1040, Schedule C, Line 25

-Phone and Accessories
+Phone and accessories

 Your phone itself, as well as any accessories you need, are deductible as well.
 Again, if it’s a personal phone, you can’t deduct the entire expense of the phone.
 However, car chargers, phone mounts, or Bluetooth headsets that you use are business expenses that you can claim as such.